BodenmillerGroup/IntroDataAnalysis/python/README.md

 *14.04.
 Version control using Git (Laura Kinkead)*
 17.04.
 Development environments, Q&A session

-Joint sessions and special sessions are indicated in red.
+Joint sessions and special sessions are indicated in italic.

 ## Prerequisites